-This was common in Central Asia, where diverse groups of tribes formed vast confederations led usually by a great war-leader.
+This was common in Central Asia, where diverse groups of tribes formed vast confederations led usually by a great war leader.
 From the early 4th century the Huns pressed into the modern Ukrainian Steppe driving the Goths and other tribes before them.
-The forced unknown numbers to seek refuge in the Roman Empire and this was to destabilize the Empire .
-The Huns core area of activity was in modern Hungary and from here they dominated the surrounding tribes and peoples.
-They terrorized and forced many people’s to obey their will and soon they began to serve as mercenaries in Roman armies.
-The Huns were largely a nomadic people and had lived in camps all year around, even in the winter.
+They forced unknown numbers to seek refuge in the Roman Empire and this was to destabilize the Empire.
+The Huns' core area of activity was in modern Hungary, and from here they dominated the surrounding tribes and peoples.
+They terrorized and forced many people to obey their will and soon they began to serve as mercenaries in Roman armies.
+The Huns were largely a nomadic people and had lived in camps all year round, even in the winter.
 They were expert horsemen, being taught to ride a horse from an early and they were outstanding bowmen.
 They used the composite bow, to fire arrows quickly and accurately.
 Because of their increasing contact with other people and especially their interaction with the Romans the Huns were becoming less nomadic.

 Attila was the nephew of the Hunnic king Rugila.
 When he died on a campaign against the Emperor in Constantinople in 433 CE, the leadership passed to Attila and his brother Bleda.
 The two brothers were joint rulers and they changed their people’s relationship with the Roman.
 Prior to their reign, the Huns had often been hired as mercenaries to guard the Roman borders.
 In 439 ADS, the two brothers signed a treaty with the Romans.
 This treaty resulted in the Eastern Roman Empire paying the Huns protection money to ensure that they did not attack its territories.
 These payments by the Romans continued in one form or another until after the death of Attila.
 Attila and his brother after an ill-fated invasion of Persia decided to break the terms of the treaty.
 Using the alleged desecration of some Hunnic graves by Christians the Huns invaded the territories of the Eastern Roman Empire.

 The Huns preyed upon the Romans.
 Attila and his brother changed the strategy of the Huns.
-No longer were they prepared to serve as mercenaries they demanded tribute and other payments, usually in the form of gold and silver.
+They were no longer prepared to serve as mercenaries.
+Instead, they demanded tribute and other payments, usually in the form of gold and silver.
 The constant tribute was a serious drain on the Romans.
 They were forced to raise taxes and this led to a serious economic downturn.
 Furthermore, so much gold was leaving the Empire that it led to a reduction in economic activity as there was not enough coin in circulation.
-The west was unable to pay for subsidies to Attila and they adopted desperate measures such as increasing taxation and minting coins.
+The west was unable to pay for subsidies to Attila and they adopted desperate measures such as increased taxation and minting coins.
 This led to inflation and this caused great distress in the western provinces.

-Attila and the fall of the Western Empire
+What role did Attila play in the fall of the Western Roman Empire?

 - Edward Gibbon.
 Decline and Fall of the Roman Empire (London, Penguin Classics, 2000), p.
 454